 My biggest challenges, until now, is the fact that, in my country, the population is too high and dominated by young people.
 If you look at Uganda’s population, most people are youth and, being the fact that they are youth, they lack what to do for a living so there is a lot of unemployment, people not sure what to do to sustain themselves.

-Q: What are the happiest moment with the Social Innovation Academy in Uganda?
+What were your happiest moment with the Social Innovation Academy in Uganda?

 My happiest moments when I was still at SINA was that I got to meet various people because I was at SINA last year and I spent three months training in such a self-learning environment.
 I learnt a lot and what made me happy was a sudden event that linked up Global Changemakers, where I got to meet various social entrepreneurs, other young people who are really bringing change in their respective countries they came from.
 That really made me happy.

 Then the other thing that made me happy is the comfort zone challenges, because when I had just joined SINA as a scholar, every lesson we were exposed, as a scholar, to an appraises.
 My biggest appraise was going for a comfort zone challenge where we went into the forest and got involved in a comfort zone challenge.
 These are challenges where you go through two tunnels, follow the rope where we are blindfolded, going through the forest (a thick forest) then that was my very first time to get into the water and, of course, the water was dirty.
 That was my first experience of swimming in dirty water, that really made me happy.
 Then the people were really friendly, everyone at the Social Innovation Academy is kind, is free, loving and whatever need comes across can be solved.

 What kind of future do you hope to create with the Social Innovation Academy?